RelaySC/relay-bot/README.md

   avatarPath: ./assets/bot-avatar.jpg
   gameName: testing
   description: >
-                I'm INNBot, a Rogerian psychotherapist hired by the Imperial News Network.
+                I'm INNBot, a Rogerian psychotherapist hired by INN.
                 You can chat for a therapy session or tell me some commands.
-I'm an open source psychotherapist too, check my source out here: https://gitlab.com/imperialnewsnetwork/inn-bot.
+I'm an open source psychotherapist too, check my source out here:
+                https://gitlab.com/imperialnewsnetwork/inn-bot.
                 To find the commands I can run, type !help.
   repositoryUrl: https://gitlab.com/imperialnewsnetwork/inn-bot